 A group of Chinese scientists have offered to blast the space junk out of the orbit of our beloved planet Earth and wants to create a space laser station.
 On behalf of the Air Force Engineering University of China, the researchers have come forward with the proposal to counter the growing threat that the accumulated junk increasingly lurks upon us.

-Numerous missions in the past years have been set to collect and remove it from the orbit, and the latest addition by Chinese scientists looks like the most productive solution so far.
-Blasting off the large debris from the orbit by using giant lasers is feasible in the aim to reduce threat as much possible, not just for us inhabitants, but also for our satellites that are presently active.
+Numerous missions in the past years have been set to collect and remove it from orbit, and the latest addition by Chinese scientists looks like the most productive solution so far.
+Blasting off the large debris from the orbit by using giant lasers is feasible with the aim to reduce threats as much as possible, not just for us inhabitants but also for our satellites that are presently active.

 Solutions like drawing old satellites out of orbits by magnets, or using space nets for sweeping and collecting debris, and more, have never reached optimum levels before.
 As for the newest resolve, our defenders in disguise of scientists from the Chinese institute came up with a paper titled: “Impacts of orbital elements of space-based laser station on small-scale space debris removal.”

 An excerpt from the abstract highlights the main points to consider: “This paper investigated the impacts of orbital elements of space-based laser station on small-scale space debris removal by numerical simulation.
 The orbital momentum models of small-scale space debris and space-based laser station were established.
 The velocity variation of the space debris ablating by the space-based laser station was analyzed, and the orbit manoeuvre of the space debris irradiated by laser station was modelled and studied.
 The variations of orbital parameters of the space debris orbit respectively without and with irradiation of high-power pulsed laser were simulated and analyzed, and the impacts of the inclination and right ascension of ascending node (RAAN) of the space-based laser station on debris removal were analyzed and discussed.”